vuestorefront/vue-storefront/packages/core/docs/getting-started/internationalization.md

 If this is a limitation for you, or if you don't want to have currencies tied to locales, you can disable this mechanism and provide your own.

-To disable it, set `autoChangeCookie.currency` to `false` as described in the [section below](#configuring-the-auto-cookie-change).
+To disable it, set `autoChangeCookie.currency` to `false` as described in the section below.

 ## Configuring the Auto Cookie Change

-You can configure how `@vue-storefront/nuxt` handles cookie cookie changes when the locale changes with the `autoChangeCookie` object.
+You can configure how `@vue-storefront/nuxt` handles cookie changes when the locale changes with the `autoChangeCookie` object.

-The `autoChangeCookie` object holds three properties that are direct linked to `currency`, `locale` and `country`.
-These properties control how the module will handle cookie changes.
+The `autoChangeCookie` object holds three properties directly linked to `currency`, `locale`, and `country`.
+These properties control how the module handles changing cookies.

-If set to `false`, the module won't change any cookie based on configurations or browser locale, so the `{INTEGRATION}` will handle that.
+If set to `false`, the module won't change any cookies based on configurations or browser locale, and the integration will have to handle it.

 ```js
 // nuxt.config.js